kritanjalijain/ML_from_Scratch/Day5_Projects/README.md

 1. Clone repository using `git clone `
 2. `cd` to project directory and either run following command in `octave` or `MATLAB`
 2. `run('restaurant_linear_regression_1.m')` to run this project

+#### Where to find help?
+1. At the Octave/MATLAB command line, typing `help` followed by a function name displays documentation for a built-in function.
+For example, `help plot` will bring up help information for plotting.
+Further documentation for Octave functions can be found at the Octave documentation pages.
+2. MATLAB documentation can be found at the MATLAB documentation pages.